suryaprakp/Azure-arm-templates/ctx-vw-HA-LBs/README.md

    f) SKU specific VM including per hour licensing
    g) VM's with managed disks
    h) Security groups associated with adapters depending on the traffic patterns
-3) In case of standalone deployment, This template creates

    a) 1 SD-WAN vm with 3 subnet for management,LAN,WAN
    b) UI associated with Azure portal ( createUidefinition )
    c) VM with managed disk